alexdevero/alex-devero-blog/__drafts__/draft--object-freeze-seal.md

 ## Deeply frozen objects
 ## Unfreeze?
 ## Frozen objects and strict mode
-## Conclusion: How to freeze an object in JavaScript: Object.freeze(), Object.seal() and Object.preventExtensions()
+## Conclusion: How to freeze an object in JavaScript: Object.freeze(), Object.seal() & Object.preventExtensions()
 -->

 ## Object.seal() method

 When you want to freeze an object in JavaScript there are two options you can choose from.
 The first option is less restrictive than the second.
 This option is about using the `Object.seal()` method.
-This methods help you prevent anyone from adding, removing  or re-configuring existing properties of an object.
+This method helps you prevent anyone from adding, removing  or re-configuring existing properties of an object.

 JavaScript does this by marking all existing properties in an object as non-configurable, by changing the [property flags].
 This also means that when you seal an object, you can no longer change these flags.
 This is what "re-configuring existing properties" means, modifying property flags.